 HHL Architects has been an idea-driven architectural design and planning firm since its establishment in 1969.
 The founders, Buffalo architects Mike Hamilton, Fred Houston, and Ted Lownie, were primarily focused on improving the quality of the design process and architecture in Western New York.
-Now, partners Matthew Meier and Kenneth Riter continue to perpetuate this focus on idea-driven design and have expanded these ideals not only in the Western New York area, but also throughout New York State and the country in places such as New York City, Vermont, Virginia, Tennessee, Colorado, Texas, Nevada and Canada.
+Now, partners Matthew Meier and Kenneth Riter continue to perpetuate this focus on idea-driven design and have expanded these ideals not only in the Western New York area, but also throughout New York State and the country in places such as New York City, Virginia, Tennessee, and Colorado.

 Our practice has grown to encompass all project types including new build, renovation/addition, adaptive reuse, restoration/preservation, and planning projects.
 We apply these capabilities in a wide variety of industries, including residential, cultural, education, corporate, hospitality, and healthcare.

 Through intimate knowledge of government and private agencies, contractors, as well as suppliers and building codes, the firm is able to move projects from inception to completion expeditiously.
 HHL takes particular pride in its responsiveness to client needs, ability to lead and coordinate a team of specialized disciplines, efficiency of production, quality of design, thoroughness of construction documents, and responsible project administration in all phases of work.

 Our collective concern for both users and their environment, has led to us working closely with each client to effect optimum realization of their goals.
 This involvement has also deeply involved the HHL in projects oriented towards the development of the community and its context.